Categories

 Let’s go to Rom.
 6:14 where the Apostle Paul says “Sin shall not have dominion over you for you are not under Torah but under grace.”
 This verse is quite prophetic, but also quite confusing.
 If you take this one line and place it out of context, you interpret the verse to mean that the law has been abolished and done away with but we can’t read the Apostle Paul’s writings that way.
 The Apostle Paul, when writing the Book of Romans, goes out of his way to define all the terms he uses.
 He defines what grace, justice, redemption, faith are very carefully.
 If you understand Romans, you can understand many of Paul’s other writings, including Galatians.

 Paul goes on to say in Rom.
 1:7, “to all who are beloved of God in Rome, called as saints: Grace to you and peace from God our Father and the Lord Jesus Christ.”
 What does grace mean?
 If you don’t read Romans, you won’t understand grace.
-Noah, in Gen. 11, received grace from God.
+Noah, in Genesis 11, received grace from God.
 Noah, his wife, sons, and daughter in laws all received grace.
 Everyone else died.
 Noah and his family received grace when Noah believed God and followed through in that belief by obeying God and going about the work of building the ark.
-Grace is also being grateful, gratitude, merciful kindness.
+Grace is also being grateful, having gratitude, having merciful and kindness.

 Yeshua warned the Pharisees at one point in the context of paying tithe that they have ignored the weightier matters of the Torah, which are justice, mercy, faith/trust.
 When God confronts you with the issue and you are now looking at Him and He asks you to give him your life, when you say, “OK” God replies and says “I have already given my Son for you.”
 That is grace and trust.
 We are called to trust the one who gave His Son for us.
 The Torah can’t do that, all it can do is lead us to that.